Lemon Pepper Hot Smoked Salmon

 As you might guess from the name, the primary difference between hot and cold smoking is the temperature the food is cooked at!

-Hot smoked salmon is cooked on a smoker, to a temperature above 120°F. This creates a flaky texture with a noticeable smoky flavor.
+Hot smoked salmon is cooked on a smoker to a temperature above 120°F. This creates a flaky texture with a noticeable smoky flavor.

-Cold smoked fish is typically cooked toward the rare side, for a smoother, silkier texture with a fresh, less smoky flavor.
+In comparison, cold smoking can be done indoors.
+Also, cold smoked fish is typically cooked toward the rare side (below 115°F), for a smoother, silkier texture with a fresh, less smoky flavor.

 close up of smoked salmon on a fork